Ronald Hutton: The Triumph of the Moon: 1999

-Shamans and Witches, Druids and King Arthur: 2000–2006
+Studying shamans, Stuarts, and druids: 2000–2009

-Hutton next turned his attention to Siberian shamanism, with Hambledon and London publishing Shamans: Siberian Spirituality in the Western Imagination in 2001, in which he argued that much of what westerners think they know about shamanism is in fact wrong.
+Hutton next turned his attention to Siberian shamanism, with Hambledon and London publishing Shamans: Siberian Spirituality in the Western Imagination in 2001, an examination of how Western writers have perceived Siberian religion.
+Reviewing the book for the Folklore journal, folklorist Jonathan Roper recommended the book but thought it "could profitably have been twice as long".